More than a decade ago, a jury in Edmonton, Alberta, found a heavy-duty mechanic guilty of murdering his pregnant wife.

 This is not to say definitively that Michael White is innocent — or guilty.
-The purpose of this post is to point out a high number of inconsistencies with his file that beg an explanation.
+The purpose of this post is to point out a high number of inconsistencies with his file … things that don’t add up, that beg for an explanation.

 Was Michael White wrongfully convicted?
 From the information in this article — and in other media stories you may have read about Michael White — you make the call.
 Think of yourself as an unpaid jury member.

 Read on … what you’re about to discover differs greatly from the “official version of events.”
 If you’re one who believes police and officers of the court are always aboveboard, the Michael White case will give you cause to reconsider.

 Reporters took a police theory [“Michael White led searchers to his wife’s body”] and turned it into a fact.
 Just like magic.
 In the news business, have to admit, that’s not terribly unusual.
 Journalists most always take information from the police and publish or broadcast it without verification.
 Reporters most often trust the police.

 Did you know that some reporters are huge supporters of the police — boosters, in fact.
 I’m not making that up.
 They’re known as ‘cop-suckers.’